Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 > therefore,  metric will return the total number of non-empty cells.
 > Accordingly, the datetime format does not need to be specified.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not conform to defined datetime format.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not conform to defined datetime format.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO conform to defined datetime format.

+All formatted date metrics are defined in `formattedDate` subsection.

 ### Formatted Number Metric

 Counts number of values which are numeric and number format satisfy defined number format criteria.

-All formatted date metrics are defined in `formattedNumber` subsection.
 Additional parameters should be supplied:

 * `precision` - *Required*.
 The total number of digits in the value (excluding the decimal separator).